emqx/emqx/docs/source/getstarted.rst

 Download and Install
 --------------------

-The emqttd broker is cross-platform, could be deployed on Linux, Mac, FreeBSD, Windows and Raspberry Pi.
+The emqttd broker is cross-platform, which could be deployed on Linux, FreeBSD, Mac, Windows and even Raspberry Pi.

 Download binary package from: http://emqtt.io/downloads.

-Installing on Mac, For example:
+Installing on Mac, for example:

 .. code:: console